 - In both The Silmarillion and appendices of The Lord of the Rings the Numenorian King Al-Pharazon does this to none other than Sauron.
 Turns out a subversion, since Sauron allowed himself to be captured to corrupt and destroy his enemies from within.

-- The third book of the Mortal Instruments series has Jace and Clary finding a real angel in the Big Bad's basement.
+- City of Glass, has Jace and Clary finding an angel in Valentine's basement.

 - The Buffy the Vampire Slayer novel "The Lost Slayer" : Vampire king Giles keeps the bat-god-demon Camazotz captive so that he can feed on him.
 A turn from the onscreen rule that vamps don't like demon blood.

 - In John Scalzi's The God Engines, this trope applies to the titular engines.
 They're used to drive starships.

 - In Peter S. Beagle's The Last Unicorn, the witch Mommy Fortuna, owner of a traveling circus-cum-freak-show, had captured by magic the Harpy Celaeno.
 The monster had sworn revenge and makes all possible things to escape, while the witch drains herself of power and ages herself quickly to still hold her under magic tether.

 - One of the many plots in The X-Files.
 Often the Government's Men in Black will hold aliens or various Monsters of the Week captive, but sometimes if Mulder and Scully managed to get them, they would end up in mental institutions or hospitals.

 - Mutant serial killer in "Squeeze" is institutionalized.
 The episode ends as Tooms is sitting on his bed staring at the small opening in the door.
 However, in this case the authorities refused to acknowledge he was supernatural and he was released in the sequel episode "Tooms".